 Program Admission Requirements

 The Department of Bicultural-Bilingual Studies offers an interdisciplinary program that encourages applicants from a wide range of disciplines.
-In addition to University-wide requirements for unconditional admission, starting for the Fall 2024 admission cycle, a Test of English as a Foreign Language (TOEFL) iBT score of 84 or an International English Language Testing System (IELTS) score of 7 is required.of international applicants.
+In addition to University-wide requirements for unconditional admission, a Test of English as a Foreign Language (TOEFL) iBT score of 84 or an International English Language Testing System (IELTS) score of 7 is required.of international applicants.
 Applicants who do not meet University-wide requirements for unconditional admission may be admitted conditionally if scores from the Graduate Record Examination (GRE), letters of recommendation, and/or previous work in the field provide evidence of academic potential.

 Degree Requirements for Option I – Thesis